KaffeinatedKat/slowutils/README.md

 file deletion utility

 * unsupported features
-*  `sure you want to delete all x files in directory?`
 * `-i prompt before every removal`
 * `-I promt one before removing more than three files, or recursively`
 * `--interactive prompt according to WHEN: never, once (-I), or always (-i); without WHEN, prompt always`